dario-greco/Galaxy-Clustering/README.md

 ---

-## Highlights
+## Summary

 - Used PCA to reduce dimensionality on high-dimensional astrophysical data
-- Clustered curves developed by FDA technqiues
+- Applied FDA techniques and then clustered the resulting curves
 - Applied Gaussian Mixture Models (GMMs) and Hierarchical Clustering to group galaxies
 - Evaluated clustering results using silhouette scores and visualizations
 - Discussed physical interpretation limits and future directions